 Figure 29: Profile General Tab – Shows graph, statistics, and recipe

 The General tab shows the profile graph, profile statistics, current, and predicted recipes.
 To enlarge the graph portion of the General Tab, simply double click on the graph.
 To enlarge the statistics portion of this screen, double click on the statistics.
-See Figure 29.

 Tip: If you have run a profile that meets the Virtual Profile criteria, then the “Start Virtual Profiling” button will appear once the profile has completed.
 Click the Start Virtual Profiling button to start Virtual Profiling for this product.